Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

 ## UX / design

 Simple layout and colour scheme.
 Dark text on a lighter background, contrasted by a navbar with a dark background and light text.
+The sea green footer adds some subtle and muted colour to the page without being a shock to the user's eyes.

 The menu clearly sets out the different areas of the website making them easy to find.

+The footer contains forms of payment on the left side and social media links on the right side.
+Both are made clear with large enough icons in white (which is very readable against the background colour) and adequate spacing.
+A copyright notice is placed at the bottom in the centre.

 Immediately below my name are clickable links to the different services I offer, taking the user directly to the respective page.